 How many sessions will I need?

 Each session generally lasts less than 1 hour.
 The number of sessions required depends on the condition being treated.
-Many people start to see results within 8 - 10 sessions.
+Many people start to see results within 8 to 10 sessions.
 Treatment of headache, incontinence, and Raynaud's disease requires at least 10 weekly sessions and some follow up sessions as health improves.
-Conditions like high blood pressure, however, usually require 20 weekly biofeedback sessions before you see improvement.
-You will also be taught mental exercises and relaxation techniques that you can do at home for at least 5 - 10 minutes every day.
+However, conditions like high blood pressure usually require 20 weekly biofeedback sessions before you see improvement.
+You will also be taught mental exercises and relaxation techniques that you can do at home for at least 5 to 10 minutes every day.